 An EOR provider will take control of every aspect of talent compliance.
 This can include payroll management, compliance with overtime laws, and even minimum wage laws on a regional basis.

 A PEO firm will help a staffing agency comply with labor laws and regulations.
-However, an agency will retain significant control and the responsibility to stay compliant.
-This will commonly be the day-to-day functions such as keeping track of hours worked and licensing for industries like healthcare.
+However, an agency will retain significant control and responsibility for staying compliant.
+This will commonly include day-to-day functions, such as tracking hours worked and managing licensing in industries like healthcare.
 The PEO contract will usually explicitly state that the staffing agency is responsible for all HR compliance outside payroll taxes, unemployment insurance, and workers' compensation insurance.

 Insurance Coverage